billvb/billvb.github.io/resume.md

 ###### Senior Software Engineer

-*2019 &mdash; present*: Solved difficult problem to provide TCP-like reliability over lossy, one-way network links.
+*2019 &mdash; present*: Researched and released service providing TCP-like reliability over lossy, one-way network links.
 Oversaw development and V&V of production-grade implementation in Rust.
-Published results in the proceedings of the IEEE Aerospace Conference.
+Published results in the proceedings of the IEEE Aerospace Conference Conference.

 Developed protocol for distributed consensus agreement for dynamic route selection in challenging network topology.
 Prototyped solution, oversaw development of production-grade solution in Rust.